iafboy/OSB-k8s-installation-step/README.md

   --wait
 ```

-- Use helm to configure the operator to manage domains in this namespace soans
+- Use helm to configure the operator to manage domains in this namespace soans(if not in soans namespace)
 ```
 helm upgrade sample-weblogic-operator  kubernetes/charts/weblogic-operator \
     --namespace soans \